degdigital/UIEcosystem/README.md

 * Nested elements should be indented once.
 * Don’t omit optional closing tags (e.g. `</li>` or `</body>`).
 * Typically there is no need to specify a type when including CSS and JavaScript files as text/css and text/javascript are their respective defaults.
+* JavaScript files should be included at the bottom of a document whenever possible.

      __Bad Formatting__
     ```html